 Martiens Bezuidenhout from Bezalel Wines reckons that grapes grown in desert conditions are ideal because they’re much more resilient than the ‘fickle and spoilt grapes’ of the Cape Winelands.
 Here, near Keimoes, he’s experimental in his approach, bending the rules and producing unconventional blends of grape varietals and brandies in small batches – and you can only get them here in the Northern Cape.

 He’s lately been trying his hand at beer and whisky, too.
 We chilled in the garden on this beautiful estate, enjoying the relaxed vibe and eating delicious food – the lunch was decent, light portions, leaving enough space for dessert.
-Wine and brandy tasting R60 per person, lunch from R70.
+Wine and brandy tastings are available in the tasting room.
 Tel 0544911141, bezalel.co.za

 Stay here: Vergelegen Guesthouse is a convenient and pretty luxe stay if you want to explore the Orange River and surrounding areas of Kakamas and Keimoes.
 We had delicious springbok carpaccio at its restaurant.
-Double room R880. augrabiesfalls.co.za
+Double room including breakfast R1,080. augrabiesfalls.co.za

 3. Smell the fynbos at Naries Namakwa Retreat